Arthur1802/CS50-Final-Project/README.md

 -- CLOSE FOLDER --

 app.py - This is the main python file.
 In here, all of the different functions are handled.
-It is also where the database is maneged.
+It is also where the database is managed.

-db_manegement.py - This is a file I created to be able to keep track of what was being saved in the database.
+db_management.py - This is a file I created to be able to keep track of what was being saved in the database.

-helpers.py - This is a page with secondary functions for my flaks application.
+helpers.py - This is a page with secondary functions for my flask application.
 Very similar to the helpers file in the finance exercise.

 tasktracker.db - This file stores the database used in this project.
 It contains 2 tables (users and tasks).